StarCrusher96/StarCrusher-s-Interstellar-Parts/README.md

 ## Propulsion

 SRX engines represent fusion-driven propulsion intended for interstellar transfer.
-They trade efficiency and simplicity for sustained thrust, extreme power draw, and high thermal output.
+They are based on advanced Helium-fusion concepts and trade efficiency and simplicity for sustained thrust, extreme power draw, and very high thermal output.
+Operating far beyond current real-world fusion capabilities, these engines require continuous heat rejection and are designed for long-duration interstellar missions rather than short, impulsive burns.

 | Engine | Role | Scale | Notes |
 |------|------|-------|------|